PrestaShop/prestashop.github.io/news/_posts/2015-09-21-cldr-composer-jshint.markdown

 #### One last thing

-These are just the first part of big changes when are coming in PrestaShop 1.7.
+These are just the first part of big changes which are coming in PrestaShop 1.7.
 Come back soon on the Build devblog to learn how we plan on using [Symfony2 components](http://symfony.com/components), the [Twig template engine](http://twig.sensiolabs.org/) and more.
 Let’s keep in touch!